 Don’t fret if you can’t find your benchmarking mate

-The Joint Commission’s standards require organizations to compare their patient satisfaction data to those of other organizations, and Herringer says general customer satisfaction data also might apply.
+The Joint Commission’s standards require organizations to compare their patient satisfaction data to the data of other organizations, and Herringer says general customer satisfaction data might also apply.

 General customer satisfaction questions can be translated from one industry to another, Herringer adds.
 These include:

 • How accurate was the information you received?

 • Were things explained in terms you could understand?

 • When we made a change in your service schedule, did we let you know in advance?